manuelhenke/henkebyte/content/henkebyte-website.md

 badge_text: New
 meta_tags:
 - key: description
-  value: Description to this project website including used (dev-)tools, hosting,
+  content: Description to this project website including used (dev-)tools, hosting,
     deployment and content management.

 ---